-Management will give a brief presentation during the meeting.
+Management will give a brief presentation during the meeting and shareholders will be invited to ask questions.

-17. When are shareholder proposals due for the 2017 Annual Meeting?
+17. When are shareholder proposals due for the 2018 Annual Meeting?

-To be considered for inclusion in our Proxy Statement mailed in 2017, shareholder proposals must be received at our executive offices on or before December 12, 2016.
-Shareholder proposals should be directed to the Corporate Secretary at Middlesex Water Company, 1500 Ronson Road, P.O.
+To be considered for inclusion in our Proxy Statement mailed in 2018, stockholder proposals must be received at our executive offices on or before December 11, 2017.
+Stockholder proposals should be directed to the Corporate Secretary at Middlesex Water Company, 1500 Ronson Road, P.O.
 Box 1500, Iselin, New Jersey 08830-0452,